Healthy Homes Assessment Waiwhetu

 Home Assessments Waiwhetu for Rental Properties

-There are numerous concerns to look over in the house inspection to determine whether your rental property meets all the basic requirements of Healthy Homes Standards.
-A few examples are:
+There are a myriad of concerns to be able to examine when conducting an home inspection to determine whether your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
+Some examples include:

-The consequences of not having a Healthy Home in accordance with the Residential Tenancies Act and consequently being in the wrong of the ruling on tenancy services ruling can have a significant impact for property owners and landlords.
-For specialist assistance, get in touch today to book your rental properties house evaluation.
+The repercussions of not having a Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently falling on the wrong side of a tenancy solutions ruling can be extremely costly for landlords and property managers.
+For professional guidance, contact us today and book your rental property home evaluation.

 home assessments for rental properties